DC-Cunningham/bike-compatibility-project/README.md

 A React-based application deployed using a Mongo, Express, Node and Material UI build.

 This project is a proof of concept for an application dealing with the intricate compatibility relationships of bicycle components.
 The application hopes to make a user friendly database of information for bicycle industry.
 It shows which other components can come into contact with, and also which other components can influence any individual component.
-By having a quick at hand reference less issues can result from not considering all possible compatibility issues.
+By having a quick at hand reference less repair, replacement or customisation issues will result from not considering all possible compatibility issues.

 The application employs role based authentication that has a user and an admin level.
 Users are able to see the database but not edit or add components.
 An admin role can add and edit components.